nadine1998/currency_converter/README.md

 # Currency Converter CLI

-A simple Python app to convert between currencies using static rates.
+A simple Python app to convert between currencies using a public api.
 Includes test coverage and GitHub Actions CI.

 ## How to run
 ```bash